 States with other arrangements

-- Arkansas — determined by district, no writing
+- Arkansas — offered but not required, no writing

 What Does Statewide Testing Mean For Your ACT Prep?